Strata Global

 • Crushed Aggregate Base (CAB): Made from crushed rock, gravel, or a mix of natural and processed materials, CAB improves load bearing capacity.
 It is also inexpensive and provides proper drainage.

-• Geosynthetics: Geosynthetics like geogrids or geotextiles reinforce the haul roads, distribute loads evenly and stop the soil from shifting.
+• Geosynthetics: Geosynthetics like geogrids or geotextiles help strengthen the haul roads, spread out the loads evenly, and prevent the soil from moving around.

 • Asphalt or concrete: Provide a durable, smooth surface.